syncfusion-content/maui-docs/MAUI/TabView/Getting-Started.md

 ## Create a simple Tab View

 This section explains how to create a Tab View and configure it.
-The control can be configured entirely in C# code or by using XAML markup.
-The following screenshot illustrates the output of Tab View on iOS, Android and MacCatalyst.
+The control can be configured entirely in C# code or by the XAML markup.
+The following screenshot illustrates the output of Tab View on iOS, Android, and MacCatalyst.

 ![TabViewImage](images/TabView.png)